Construction Administration

 Punch List Tools and Templates

-Punch list templates serve as essential guides for creating effective and comprehensive lists.
-These templates provide a standardized format, ensuring that all relevant details are captured according to your firm's internal best practices.
+Punch list templates are an effective way to ensure all punch list items are recorded then resolved the same way.
+Using a template ensures a standardized format, and makes it more likely that all relevant details are captured according to your firm's internal best practices.

 Software tools can help keep everyone on the same page.